By Tim Lambert

 Barnette stayed there that winter but in March 1902 he set off to Seattle to obtain more goods.
 He also purchased a boat called the Isabelle, which was transported in pieces to St Michael.
 He still hoped to move his trading post to Tanacross.
 While in St Michael waiting for his boat to be assembled he met a man named Judge James Wickersham.
 He persuaded Barnette he should call his trading post Fairbanks after Senator Charles W. Fairbanks from Indiana.
 Barnette returned to his post in September 1902.

 Meanwhile Bentley Mall opened in 1977.
 Golden Heart Plaza was created in 1987.
 Today tourism is an important industry in Fairbanks.
 Pioneer Park was built in 1967.
 Pioneer Air Museum opened in 1992.
 Fairbanks Children's Museum opened in its present building in 2015.
 Fairbanks is also known for its Ice Museum and Fountainhead Antique Auto Museum.
 Today Fairbanks is a thriving town.
 It's called The Golden Heart City.
-Today the population of Fairbanks is 32,000.
+In 2018 the population of Fairbanks was 32,000.

 A brief history of Anchorage, Alaska

 A brief history of Juneau, Alaska

 A brief history of Whitehorse, Yukon